cab-product-marking/opcua_client/README.md

     $ sudo apt install python-opcua-tools
     # pip install opcua

-Make sure OPC UA is activated in printer settings.
+To test or use the client make sure OPC UA is activated in printer settings and you set permission rights for read and write.
-(/Menu/Setup/Interfaces/Network services/ ...OPC UA)
+(/Menu/Setup/Interfaces/Network services/ ...OPC UA) (/Menu/Security/Anonymous OPC UA/ ...Read & Write permission)

     $ cd <paths to>/opcua_client
     $ chmod +x client.py